 Biography

-Marques Redd is a traditional African cosmologist, independent scholar, multimedia artist, and co-founder of Rainbow Serpent, Inc., a Black LGBTQ arts nonprofit organization.
-The foundation of his work is the reclamation, modernization, and extension of traditional African knowledge systems, particularly from ancient Egyptian and West African (Yoruba, Dogon, Dagara, and Igbo) contexts, and he seeks every medium he can – film, sculpture, academic scholarship, spiritual retreats, performance, and public installation – to bring the multidimensional depths of African cosmologies to the 21st century world.
+Marques Redd is a traditional African cosmologist, independent scholar, multimedia artist, and Co-Founder of Rainbow Serpent, a Black LGBTQ art | tech | spirituality organization.
+The foundation of his work is the reclamation, modernization, and extension of indigenous African knowledge systems, particularly from ancient Egyptian and West African (Yoruba, Dogon, Dagara, and Igbo) contexts, and he seeks every medium he can – film, sculpture, academic scholarship, music, spiritual retreats, performance, and public installation – to bring the multidimensional depths of African cosmologies to the 21st century world.

 Image by Ajamu X